slwelton/website/README.md

+The following is the readme.md for the theme I use for my personal website.
+I've left it here for reference and to credit the creator. :)

 Galada - Easy & Simple Theme for Personal Blog
 ======
 Galada is an easy and simple theme for Jekyll.
 Dark colors, give it a special exquisite look.
 A careful approach to design and features make it an ideal solution for a personal blog.